 I joined Bates Wells as a solicitor in 2017, advising charities, not-for-profits, campaigners, and businesses seeking to have a positive social impact.
-Since joining the team, I’ve helped new organisations to set up as charities, assisted organisations with contractual and joint-working arrangements – including giving and receiving grant funding – and advised on regulatory issues and engagement with the Charity Commission, including several high profile statutory inquiries.
+Since joining the team, I’ve helped new organisations to set up as charities, assisted organisations with contractual and joint-working arrangements – including giving and receiving grant funding – and led multi-disciplinary teams advising on regulatory issues and engagement with the Charity Commission, including several high profile statutory inquiries.

 As part of our specialist political and campaigning law team, I help political parties, candidates, donors, charities and issue-based campaigners navigate the complex regulatory environment that can be relevant to their electoral and policy goals – from election and referendum law to campaign finance, transparency of lobbying, and charity law.

-I’m also particularly interested in helping clients who deliver public services to navigate the legal issues which can arise, like the public procurement and state aid rules.
+I’m also particularly interested in helping clients who deliver public services to navigate the legal issues which can arise, and regularly advise on the public procurement and UK subsidy control (formerly EU state aid) rules.

-I advised on this high profile transfer of a portfolio of museums and heritage assets, including Brighton’s sea-front Royal Pavilion, to the new independent charitable Trust, working closely with the trustees and the local authority to help to put the new organisation on a solid footing for the future..
+- Brighton and Hove Council – the Royal Pavilion and Museums Trust I advised on this high profile transfer of a portfolio of museums and heritage assets, including Brighton’s sea-front Royal Pavilion, to the new independent charitable Trust, working closely with the trustees and the local authority to help to put the new organisation on a solid footing for the future.